Use Power BI with Trusted Cognos Data

 We saw that void and stepped into it with the Senturus Analytics Connector.
 It gives Power BI users the ability to connect directly to the Cognos application layer and get instant access to high-quality data sets.

 How do we do that?
 You’ll see on this diagram (you Cognos users will recognize this immediately as the Great Outdoors sales model) that it has many namespaces all the way from the basic database view to up through the abstraction layers into sort of subject areas around sales and inventory and forecasting and whatnot.
 Those are exposed via packages that Cognos publishes out that the end users then create content from in Cognos.

-Here’s what we did with our Connector.
+Here’s what we did with our Analytics Connector.
 Now, looking at the Power BI side, we log into Power BI and those namespaces and core subjects are exposed in the navigator pane.
-You simply then choose your objects and those become available for you.
+You simply choose your objects and those become available for you.

 So, you don’t have to sacrifice the integrity and security of your data for the agility and the beauty that is the reason that your users are adopting things like Power BI and or Tableau.

-Finally, you can publish visualizations and data sets to Power BI online thereby enabling the rest of your organization to either consume existing visualizations or to empower end user and analysts to construct their own visualizations from existing visualizations or from the data set they you have published from desktop.
+Finally, you can publish visualizations and data sets to Power BI online thereby enabling the rest of your organization to either use existing visualizations or to empower end user and analysts to construct their own visualizations from existing visualizations or from the data set they you have published from desktop.

 Currently, on-premise Power BI server is not supported owing to the fact the Microsoft does not support custom connectors, which is what we use, for the on-premise version of Power BI server.
 It is not on their roadmap.
 We are pushing for them to support it, but it is not currently.